Flying-Cork-Pittsburgh/custom-tables-crud/readme.txt

 name / The slug for your plugin.
 I usually set this to match the base directory name. config /
 	username / While not imparative, this will change the GitHub username paths.
 If you don't have a GitHub account, you can change it to whatever you like (such as your WordPress.com username). php_namespace / A unique PHP namespace for your plugin.
-This value will replace the default VendorName\PluginName namespace used in the examples.
+This value will replace the default PiotrKu\CustomTablesCrud namespace used in the examples.
-	WPBP_NS / To avoid conflicts, the JavaScript examples use a unique object that contains function logic.
+	CTCRUD_NS / To avoid conflicts, the JavaScript examples use a unique object that contains function logic.
 Rename this to something that makes sense for your plugin.

 2. To install Node & Gulp dependencies:
 $ npm install